ufosc/club-documents/Administrative/Procedures.md

 	- During meetings, excluding Casual Coding
 	- Keep record of type of meeting, date, time, location
 	- Record content discussed for future reference
+		- For GBM's keep it brief enough to catch people up
-		- Who says what (especially for officer meetings)
+		- Keep it detailed for officer meetings
-		- What people’s assignments are
-	- Include in respective google drive folder
 	- Link to presentations given in meeting logs
+	- Save officer meetings in respective google drive folder
+	- Save GBM notes in respective club-documents repo
+		- Share GBM notes one day after on Facebook
 - Maintain club documents
 	- Certain documents to be on the GitHub
 		- Constitution